-The harbour porpoises in the Western Baltic, the Belt Sea and the Kattegat have been studied by means of visual surveys from boats and aircrafts (Heide-Jørgensen et al. 1992, Heide-Jørgensen et al. 1993, Hammond et al. 2002, Siebert et al. 2006, Scheidat et al. 2008, Gilles et al. 2011a), detections of incidental sightings and strandings (Kinze et al. 2003, Siebert et al. 2006), passive acoustic monitoring (Verfuss et al. 2007), acoustic surveys (SCANS-II 2008, Sveegaard et al. 2011a) and satellite tracking (Teilmann et al. 2007, Sveegaard et al. 2011b).
+The harbour porpoises in the WBBK have been studied by means of visual surveys from boats and aircrafts (Heide-Jørgensen et al. 1992, Heide-Jørgensen et al. 1993, Hammond et al. 2002, Siebert et al. 2006, Scheidat et al. 2008, Gilles et al. 2011a), detections of incidental sightings and strandings (Kinze et al. 2003, Siebert et al. 2006), passive acoustic monitoring (Verfuss et al. 2007), acoustic surveys (SCANS-II 2008, Sveegaard et al. 2011a) and satellite tracking (Teilmann et al. 2007, Sveegaard et al. 2011b).
 From these studies, it is clear that the porpoises are not evenly distributed, and the telemetry studies indicate that porpoises concentrate in certain high-density areas.
-These areas are presumably key habitats, defined as the parts of a species'

-range essential for day-to-day survival, as well as for maintaining a healthy population growth rate.
+These areas are presumably key habitats, defined as the parts of a species' range essential for day-to-day survival, as well as for maintaining a healthy population growth rate.
 Areas that are regularly used for feeding, reproducing, raising calves and migration are all part of key habitats (Hoyt 2005).
-Within the range of the Western Baltic, the Belt Sea and the Kattegat population, the highest densities are found in the northern Sound, Great Belt, Kalundborg Fjord, northern Samsø Belt, Little Belt, Smålandsfarvandet, Flensborg Fjord, Fehmarn Belt, Kadet Trench and Store Middelgrund (Fig. 2).
+Within the range of the WBBK population, the highest densities are found in the northern Sound, Great Belt, Kalundborg Fjord, northern Samsø Belt, Little Belt, Smålandsfarvandet, Flensborg Fjord, Fehmarn Belt, Kadet Trench and Store Middelgrund (Fig. 2).